philsmy/xrates_currency/README.md

 ```

-An `UnknownRate` will be thrown if `#exchange_to` is called with a `Currency`
-that `Money` knows, but Google does not.

-An `UnknownCurrency` will be thrown if `#exchange_to` is called with a
-`Currency` that `Money` does not know.

-A `GoogleCurrencyCaptchaError` will be thrown if the Google Finance Converter API page responds with a Captcha instead of a rate (#52).

-A `GoogleCurrencyFetchError` will be thrown if there is an unknown issue with the Google Finance Converter API.
+A `XratesCurrencyFetchError` will be thrown if there is an unknown issue with getting the info from X-Rates.com

 Caveats
 -------

-This gem uses [Google Finance Converter](https://finance.google.com/finance/converter) under the hood.
+This gem uses [X-Rates.com](https://x-rates.com) under the hood.

 Exchange rates are,